Azure/azure-powershell/src/Network/Network/help/Get-AzPrivateLinkResource.md

 ```

 ### -ServiceName
-The private link service name.
+The name of the service that has the private link resource belong to.

 ```yaml
 Type: System.String